project-oak/arcsjs-chromium/doc/explainer/index.md

 ![ArcsJs Layer Sketch](./layers.svg)

-The component written by the web developer would only see one font at a time for purposes of ranking and rendering.
-The framework aims to prevent any accrual of font info while iterating across fonts.
-There is a facility for the developer to pass in app-provided font-specific metadata to allow for things like user-favorited fonts managed, persisted, and so forth by the application.
-A policy can specify that the only inputs to the web developer’s component are a single font from the set of local fonts, and that the only data egress from the overall graph is the single font picked by the user.
+ A policy specifies that the only data egressed is the single font picked by the user and that each font has to be independently scored or filtered.
+The component written by the web developer only sees one font at a time for purposes of ranking and rendering.
+The framework enforces the policy, thus preventing any accrual of font info while iterating across fonts.
+There is a facility for the developer to pass in app-provided font-specific metadata to allow for things like user-favorited fonts managed, persisted, contextually ranked, and so forth by the application.

 Although returning the single picked font in full to the web developer can still lead to fingerprinting, e.g. if the font is a known corporate-specific font, the intent is that the overall scope and volume of data exposure, and thus fingerprinting risk, is reduced.